nirdhum/hoverboard/README.md

 #Hoverboard

-A basic hoverbaord that transitions color on move over and mouse out
+A basic hoverboard that transitions color on move over and mouse out

 - By Nirdhum